I don’t understand. I’m out of commission. Again. And to say I’m frustrated is a gross understatement. This fatigue is crushing me into dust.

 I feel defeated.
-I feel worthless.
-I feel useless.
+Worthless.
+Useless.
 But most of all, I feel angry.

 As I drove the 35 minutes into work, I sipped a Diet Pepsi and listened to my Rend Collective playlist (my favorite band.)
 Detour through the hood aside due to construction, it was a pleasant drive.
 I even managed to get an excellent spot in the parking garage.
 Everything seemed to be going great so far.
 But I was so nervous about going in, I sat in my car until the last minute, trying to calm myself down.

-As time went on, the pace of work gradually picked up.
+As time went on, the pace of work gradually picked up and a deeper fatigue started to set in.
 Thankfully, not too many IVs to check, but plenty of other orders from admissions.
 Gradually, as other pharmacists went home as their shifts ended, the pace picked up even more.
 I was constantly running around, checking IVs in one room, oral medications in another room, answering the phone, and verifying medication orders.
 No chance for a dinner break (as is always the case, though, so it’s not like that was unexpected.)
 My delivery tech didn’t even get a moment to sit down at all.
 Even our PICU pharmacist stayed late to help catch up with things.
 By the time our night shift pharmacist arrived at 9 pm, I was completely beat.

-When I finally left the hospital, I barely had the energy to make it to my car, even though it’s less than a 1/4 mile walk.
+When I finally left the hospital, I was so beset by fatigue I was barely able to make it to my car, even though it’s less than a 1/4 mile walk.
 By the time I got home, I was so exhausted that I didn’t even have the energy to speak until I had been home for an hour.
 I went to bed on the earlier side so I would have enough energy for today.
 And I did sleep well.

 But it was not to be.
 I woke up and could barely get out of bed to go to the bathroom.
 I could barely sit up.
-I could barely pick up my feet to walk.
+Since I could hardly pick up my feet to walk, I had to shuffle around.
 I walked with my head down because I didn’t have the energy to hold it up.

 And then it hit me.
 I can’t do this.
 This isn’t the type of exhaustion you can power through, as if you didn’t get enough sleep and you’re tired.
 No, this is…I hardly know how to explain it.
 But whatever energy I had, I lost it in one shift.
 Granted, it was a busy shift, but second shift is always like that this time of year.
 And we do have some critically ill kids right now.